joelouthan/joelouthan/README.md

 \- Samuel Rutherford
 <br>
 <br>
 Hello!
 My name is Joseph L. Louthan.
-I am trying to spend all of my days with God.
+Trying to spend all of my days with God.
 Sarah's husband and a Papa to a few kiddos.
 Living in Central Kentucky.
 An elder candidate of [Reforming Truth Church](https://reformingtruth.church/).
 Joyfully ex-Evangelical turned [Reformed Baptist--1689 Confessional](https://theologic.us/confession-1689/).

 This blog is a collection of writings--[devotional, expository thoughts](https://theologic.us) on the gospel of God--the good news of what Christ has done for us.